zipzit/Covid-Bluetooth-Stethoscope/Solution_Concepts.md

 - Software development is done.

 Cons:
-- Requires ad addition device for use
+- Requires an addition device for use
   - iPhone, iPad, iPod Touch with iOS 7+ or Android 5.0+ with Bluetooth Low Energy (BLE) support
   - Headphones connect through device; headphones cannot connect directly to Stemoscope
 - Stemoscope cannot pair